kristianeschenburg/academic-kickstart/content/post/2020-05-06-20-qsub-with-python.md

 ---
-title:  "qsub and Python Scripts"
+title:  "Submitting Batch Jobs With qsub"
 layout: post
 math: true
 date:   2020-05-05 14:24:17 -0700
 mathjax: true
 ---

 I'm fortunate enought to work in a lab with some high-level computing infrastructure.
-We have a clusters of machines using the [Sun Grid Engine](http://bioinformatics.mdc-berlin.de/intro2UnixandSGE/sun_grid_engine_for_beginners/README.html) (SGE) cluster software system.
-The other day I found myself, searching for how to wrap my Python scripts so that I can use ```qsub``` to submit a batch of jobs to our cluster.
+We have a cluster of machines using the [Sun Grid Engine](http://bioinformatics.mdc-berlin.de/intro2UnixandSGE/sun_grid_engine_for_beginners/README.html) (SGE) software system for distributed resource management.
+The other day, I was searching for how to wrap my Python scripts with ```qsub``` so that I could submit a batch of jobs to our cluster.
 Eventually, I want to be able to submit jobs with dependencies between them, but we'll start here.

 Let's create an example script that computes the mean of an MRI image.
 Let's call the script ```compute_mean.py```: